windoze/ruhop/ruhop-engine/README.md

 - Filtering IPv6 DNS records (AAAA) to force IPv4 connections
 - Populating IP sets with resolved addresses for policy routing (Linux only)

 **Important:** The DNS proxy uses DNS servers provided by the VPN server during handshake.
-If the server does not provide DNS servers, the proxy will not start.
-When `route_all_traffic` is disabled, routes for server-provided DNS servers are automatically added through the VPN tunnel.
+If the server does not enable `dns_proxy`, the client DNS proxy will not start.

 ```toml
 [client.dns_proxy]